 It is certainly fitting that one of Copenhagen’s most eclectic art collections is housed in this grand ocher-colored building, which itself is worth a visit in its own right.
 Thorvaldsen mastered his craft in Italy and the frieze on the museum’s outer wall depicts Thorvaldsen’s return from Rome in 1838.

 The vast collection of Thorvaldsen’s drawings, sketches, busts, marble statues, and reliefs are exhibited in colorful rooms that have beautifully decorated ceilings and marbled mosaic floors.
 Considering that he worked on some pieces for over two decades, his output of work is staggering.

-This shows as his massive sculptures of Cupid and Psyche, Pope Pius VII, Adonis, Jason, Ganymede in the Great Hall are the highlight of the museum.
+This shows as his massive sculptures of Cupid and Psyche, Pope Pius VII, Adonis, Jason, and Ganymede in the Great Hall are the highlight of the museum.
 Note the exemplary plasterwork.